Cars on the Road: Casting

 On November 12, 2021, it was announced that Owen Wilson and Larry the Cable Guy would reprise their respective roles as Lightning McQueen and Mater.
 According to director Brian Fee, Larry and Wilson were allowed to provide suggestions while recording their lines.

 Animation

+According to Podesta, the series was animated under a shorter time frame than usual, with each episode taking 5 weeks to animate.
 One of the episodes features a flashback sequence to the prehistoric era.
 For the flashback, animators were inspired by the work of stop-motion animator Ray Harryhausen, whose films Purcell watched in his childhood.
-For both the dinosaurs' movement and when McQueen and Mater's prehistoric counterparts are picked by the dinosaurs, animators deactivated the motion blur, which they did use for the rest of the sequence, to reflect the feeling of Harryhausen's films.
+For both the dinosaurs' movement and when Lightning and Mater's prehistoric counterparts are picked by the dinosaurs, animators deactivated the motion blur, which they did use for the rest of the sequence, to reflect the feeling of Harryhausen's films.
 The production designer also altered the lighting to further evoke his films.
 Other elements such as frames were also altered.

 Music

 Following the trailer's release, it was revealed Jake Monaco composed the score for all nine episodes.
 Monaco also co-wrote the series' title theme song alongside director Bobby Podesta, with Bobby Hamrick performing the song.
 Each episode features a variation of the theme song to reflecting its style.
 The soundtrack, featuring Monaco's score and four songs, including two versions of the theme, was released on September 5, 2022.